FreeFem/FreeFem-doc2/source/documentation/developers.rst

    make
    ```

-    * In directoy include do to have a correct version of `SuperLu` header due to mistake in case of inclusion of `:::cpp double` and `:::cpp complex` version in the same file.
+    * In directoy include do to have a correct version of `SuperLu` header due to mistake in case of inclusion of :cpp:`double` and :cpp:`complex` version in the same file.
        ```bash
        tar xvfz ../SuperLU_3.0-include-ff.tar.gz
        ```